 A further delay until 13 November 2020 was announced on 16 July, owing to a major new find of huge pits partially encircling Durrington Walls henge in the NE corner of the WHS.
 The Secretary of State wishes to hear the views of Interested Parties on the implications of the find for the road proposals before coming to his decision.

-We will be responding to this request, having already pointed out to him that the hitherto unknown existence of such an important find demonstrates that other unknown and important archaeological sites could lie partly within the Expressway trace and that the WHS and its setting should not be compromised by road engineering.
+We responded to this request, having already pointed out to him that the hitherto unknown existence of such an important find demonstrates that other unknown and important archaeological sites could lie partly within the Expressway trace and that the WHS and its setting should not be compromised by road engineering.

 Climate change implications